 A hairstylist is someone who knows the ins and outs of hair, from cutting to dyeing, to styling.
 They might specialize in a specific hair texture, cut, or color.
 For example, some hair stylists might be the go-to experts for blondes, doling out the best highlights, lowlights, and color treatments.

 Whether they’re working their magic backstage at fashion shows, preparing brides for their big day, or simply giving someone a confidence boost with a fresh cut, hairstylists are the professionals who wield the power to make people feel like their most beautiful and authentic selves.
+And that’s the real beauty of becoming a professional hairstylist.
 They’re part creative genius, part confidante, and they hold the scissors to a world of endless possibilities.

 Besides their hair duties, many hairstylists manage their own schedules, book their own appointments, and accept direct payments.
 Those running their own salons also juggle managerial duties.